jasonarg/saassycloud/README.md

 Using Vue with axios to handle the data requests and interactivity of the dashboard to render the conversion data using chart.js charts, with a little bit of help from d3.

+The dashboard loads by drawing a simple frame via the blade templates of laravel and loading a javascript file, scdashboard.js

+* scdashboard.js has a class (ScDashboard) and a simple onload event handler to load itself.
+  * ScDashboard then looks at the route that it is running on, and reads in a navigation.json config file along with layout.json files for each dashboard view defined in the navigation.json config
+  * An async GET request is made to the current route's api that pulls in the necessary data for all charts and datasets on the current view.
+  * All charts defined on the current dashboard's layout.json file are extracted via a recursive function
+  * While the async call is running a Vue instance is loaded via single file components to render the view.
+  * A Vue global event bus is created to emit events coming from Vue back up to ScDashboard
+  * Then a class that represents each chart, extending from a base ScChart, is instantiated.
+  * Three functions are called on these chart classes, polishData, setLabels, and makeDatasets.
+  * Then the chart is loaded into the Vue.js generated view.

+This design uses ScDashboard to control application state.
+* The classic architecture of data -> layout -> events -> data is used.
+* It keeps application management out of Vue, limiting it solely to render layout and to register events
+* Extending the dashboard is easily done by updating the layout.json file for creating a new dashboard, and creating new ChartXXXXX.js class for each chart.